Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Addendum 2: Artifact Checklist
 Wondering what you should send to Odin and what you should keep ?
-I'm not claiming to be the absolute truth, but here are my recommendation for every Artifacts.
+I'm not claiming to be the absolute truth but here are my recommendation for every Artifacts.

 Chapter 0 |